As of October 31, 2017

-For more than two millennia, the main contributions to European cultural history, the most important developments in the West, took place primarily around the Mediterranean.
-With the conquest of Constantinople, the West was cut off from the Middle East.
-Greece and large parts of the Balkans became Ottoman rule.
-The Middle East and North Africa, once Christian core countries, had been in Islamic hands since the 7th century.
+For more than two millennia, the major contributions to European cultural history, the most important developments of the Occident, took place mainly around the Mediterranean.
+The conquest of Constantinople cut off the Occident from the Near East.
+Greece and large parts of the Balkans became Ottoman territory.
+The Near East and North Africa, once Christian heartlands, had been in Islamic hands since the 7th century.

 The “Holy Roman Empire of the German Nation” was engaged in a tough defensive battle against the Ottoman Empire, whose troops stood in front of Vienna for the first time in 1529.
 As a result, the German Reich lacked the military strength to take decisive action against Protestantism, so that it can be said that without the Turks there would have been no Reformation.

 The lucrative oriental trade collapsed.
 B. Venice had become rich and powerful.
 Turkish and Arab pirates threaten the trade and the Mediterranean coasts of the Europeans (cf. “Slave robbery in the Mediterranean”, in “Brief, scarce, curious” page 285).
 Oriental traders kept increasing their prices.
 The Mediterranean region lost its importance, albeit so slowly that the flowering of Italian art could continue into the 16th century.